k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-PodResourceClaim references exactly one ResourceClaim through a ClaimSource.
+PodResourceClaim references exactly one ResourceClaim, either directly or by naming a ResourceClaimTemplate which is then turned into a ResourceClaim for the pod.

 It adds a name to it that uniquely identifies the ResourceClaim inside the Pod.
 Containers that need access to the ResourceClaim reference it with this name.